myesn/awesome/README.md

 *   [chimurai/http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware) - :zap: The one-liner node.js http-proxy middleware for connect, express, next.js and more
 *   [loiane/javascript-datastructures-algorithms](https://github.com/loiane/javascript-datastructures-algorithms) - :books: collection of JavaScript and TypeScript data structures and algorithms for education purposes.
 Source code bundle of JavaScript algorithms and data structures book
 *   [sequelize/sequelize-auto](https://github.com/sequelize/sequelize-auto) - Automatically generate bare sequelize models from your database.
 *   [NativeScript/NativeScript](https://github.com/NativeScript/NativeScript) - ⚡ Empowering JavaScript with native platform APIs. ✨ Best of all worlds (TypeScript, Swift, Objective C, Kotlin, Java).
-Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue and you name it compatible.
+Use what you love ❤️ Angular, Capacitor, Ionic, React, Solid, Svelte, Vue + SwiftUI, Jetpack Compose, Flutter and you name it compatible.
 *   [nativescript-vue/nativescript-vue](https://github.com/nativescript-vue/nativescript-vue) - Native mobile applications using Vue and NativeScript.
 *   [nexe/nexe](https://github.com/nexe/nexe) - 🎉 create a single executable out of your node.js apps
 *   [cs01/gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.